Salford Quays

 Salford Quays is an area of Salford, Greater Manchester, England, near the end of the Manchester Ship Canal.
-Previously the site of Manchester Docks, it became one of the first and largest urban regeneration projects in the United Kingdom following the closure of the dockyards in 1982.
+Previously the site of Manchester Docks, it faces Trafford across the canal.

 History

 Built by the Manchester Ship Canal Company, Salford Docks was the larger of two that made up Manchester Docks, the other being Pomona Docks to the east, which opened in 1903.
 They were opened in 1894 by Queen Victoria and spanned 120 acre of water and 1,000 acre of land.
 At their height, the Manchester Docks was the third-busiest port in Britain, but after containerisation and the limit placed on vessel size on the Manchester Ship Canal, the docks declined in the 1970s.
 They closed in 1982, resulting in the loss of 3,000 jobs.

 In 1983, Salford City Council acquired parts of the docks covering 220 acre from the Manchester Ship Canal Company with the aid of a derelict land grant.
 The area was rebranded as Salford Quays and redevelopment by Urban Waterside began in 1985 under the Salford Quays Development Plan.
 Faced with major pollution issues from the quality of the water in the ship canal, dams were built to isolate the docks, after which water quality was improved by aerating it using a compressed air mixing system.
 Within two years the quality was sufficient to introduce 12,000 coarse fish, which have thrived in the environment.
 Water quality is monitored fortnightly by scientists from APEM, the Manchester University Aquatic Pollution and Environmental Monitoring Unit, and the improved habitat has been recognised by the Angling Foundation and the Institute of Fisheries Management.

 Between 1986 and 1990, the infrastructure of the docks was modified to create an internal waterway network.
 Roads and bridges were built and a promenade along the waterfront constructed and landscaped.
 Moorings and watersports facilities were provided and a railway swing bridge moved to cross Dock 9.
 A hotel, cinema, housing, offices were built on Piers 5 and 6 followed by more developments on Pier 7.
 Public funding and private investment totalled around £280 million by the early 1990s.